• Skip to secondary menu

 By Jim Frost 19 Comments

-When your regression model has a high R-squared, you assume it’s a good thing.
+When your regression model has a high R-squared, you assume it’s a good thing because it measures goodness-of-fit.
 You want a high R-squared, right?
 However, as I’ll show in this post, a high R-squared can occasionally indicate that there is a problem with your model.
 I’ll explain five reasons why your R-squared can be too high and how to determine whether one of them affects your regression model.
 [Read more…] about Five Reasons Why Your R-squared can be Too High

 Filed Under: Regression Tagged With: conceptual